weich97/Cylinder2DFlowControlDRLParallel/README.md

 ## CFD simulation fenics, and user-defined user cases

 For more details about the CFD simulation and how to build your own user-defined cases, please consult the Readme of the JFM code, availalbe at https://github.com/jerabaul29/Cylinder2DFlowControlDRL.

+## Use this code to test a new flow control problem.